EACH STUDENT HAS A PLAN & A PURPOSE

 Stages of Autonomy

-This side represents the student’s autonomy as he progresses through his treatment at New Focus.
-When he first arrives, he has very little autonomy but as he progresses through these stages, his autonomy increases and he’s able to make more independent informed decisions.
+This side represents the student’s autonomy as they progress through their treatment at New Focus.
+When they first arrive, they have very little autonomy but as they progress through these stages, their autonomy increases and they are able to make more independent informed decisions.

 Identification of barriers and limitations to success.
 This is accomplished through interviews observations and assessments.